gds32571/wwlln/README.md

 The csv flag lets you export data into csv format file.
 Includes example csv file that can be imported on Google maps.

-Added code to save data intoa SQLite database for subsequent query.
+Added code to save data into a SQLite database for subsequent query.

 ### createtable.py
    Creates the SQL database tables required by the program